 Nominated for ATOM Award, Best Instructional/Training Resource, Come Into My World: How to interact with a Person who has Dementia, 2009

-Documentary, short drama, directing, producing, scriptwriting, marketing and distribution, location sound recording.
+Documentary, short drama, directing, 16mm filmmaking, producing, scriptwriting, marketing and distribution, creative research methods.
+Alison no longer teaches at Flinders University

 Corresponding Member CILECT